 In ANTON CHEKHOV'S THE DUEL, escalating animosity between two men with opposing philosophies of life is played out against the backdrop of a decaying seaside resort along the Black Sea ...
 See full summary »

 A young man leaves his native town in southern France to discover Paris.
 Being too unexperienced and too naive, he drops into the reality of Paris 1991.
 He soon gives up his dream of ...
 See full summary »

 At breakfast, Jane announces that she and Ralph are getting married the next week.
-All Jane and Ralph want is a small wedding with the immediate family and no reception.
-This is because Janes parents are poor and Jane and Ralph can borrow a car for their honeymoon.
-However, at dinner that night all Ralph's parents talk about are the big weddings they gave their daughters and everything escalates.
-All of a sudden, it is a big wedding breakfast with hundreds of guests.
-The problem is that for 12 years, Tom has been saving money to buy his own cab and license, but now that he can, all of his money is going towards a wedding neither he, or Jane or Ralph really want.
+All Jane and Ralph want is a small wedding with the immediate family and no reception, because Jane's parents are poor and Jane and Ralph can borrow a car for their honeymoon.
+But at dinner that night, all Ralph's parents talk about are the big weddings they gave their daughters, and everything escalates.
+Suddenly it's a big wedding breakfast with hundreds of guests.
+The problem is that for 12 years, Tom has been saving money to buy his own cab and license, but now that he can, all of that money is going towards a wedding that neither he nor Jane nor Ralph really want.
 Written by